eTherapyPro | Online Therapy Chat | Online Therapy

 1. Understand the Difference

 The first step is to understand the difference between online and traditional therapy.
 Online sessions are often much different than face-to-face counseling.
-You are communicating through a different medium, you may need to approach the sessions differently.
+You are communicating through a different medium, so you may need to approach the sessions differently.
 Attending sessions in a noisy home environment may not work as well as it should.

 That’s why understanding the difference between the two options is essential.
 You need to know what you’re dealing with before you proceed.
 It is a good idea to discuss the option with your current therapist if you’re uncertain.